MatthijsKamstra/haxejs/haxe/installation.md

 <a name="chocolatey"></a>
 ##Install with chocolatey

-This is a Windows only install methode.
+This is a Windows only install method.
 You can get your Chocolatey install instructions from [chocolatey.org](https://chocolatey.org/)

 After installation use: